RAMLEH 1914-1918 MEMORIAL

 LATRUN EGYPTIAN CEMETERY - 68 (Unidentified) Egyptian Labour Corps.

 LIMBER HILL MILITARY CEMETERY - 48 Indian and 23 Turkish.

-Originally the Memorial also commemorated casualties buried in Jerusalem (Bab Sitna Mariam) Muhmammden Cemetery and Tul Karm War Cemetery, but these two sites were re-instated in 1997.
+Originally the Memorial also commemorated casualties buried in Jerusalem (Bab Sitna Mariam) Muslim Cemetery and Tul Karm War Cemetery, but these two sites were re-instated in 1997.

-However, in 2014, the memorial was completely rebuilt and it now commemorates, in addition to the 74 known Commonwealth casualties from the sites listed above, 453 Indian and 62 Egyptian casualties known to be buried in Ramleh War Cemetery.
+However, in 2014, the memorial was completely rebuilt and it now commemorates, in addition to the 74 known Commonwealth casualties from the sites listed above, 453 Indian and 62 Egyptian casualties known to be buried in Ramleh War Cemetery, whose graves are unmarked.

 RAMLEH WAR CEMETERY dates from the First World War, when Ramleh (now Ramla) was occupied by the 1st Australian Light Horse Brigade on 1 November 1917.
 Field ambulances, and later casualty clearing stations, were posted at Ramleh and Lydda from December 1917 onwards.
 The cemetery was begun by the medical units, but some graves were brought in later from the battlefields and from Latron, Sarona and Wilhema Military and Indian Cemeteries.